Dear Exchange Student,

 The Ministry of Health is responsible for developing health policy as well as managing the NHS.
 Five regional health administrations are in charge of implementing the national health policy objectives, developing guidelines and protocols and supervising health care delivery.

 The most recent Medical School (in Algarve) has a different methodology as its teaching method is Problem Based Learning.
-In this school, only students with previous graduations can enter and the course duration is of 4 years.
-This kind of course also exists in Braga, in parallel to the classical course it provides.
+In this school, only students with previous degrees can enter and the course duration is of 4 years.
+This course methodology also exists in Braga, in parallel to the traditional course.

-After graduating in either a classical or new school, you have to take an exam in order to access any residency.
-Completing the residency can take you from 4 to 6 years, depending on the speciality you choose (as a curiosity, to become a general doctor you must also complete 4 years as medical specialization).
+After graduating from medical school, it is required that you take an exam in order to access any residency.
+Completing the residency can take you from 4 to 6 years, depending on the speciality you choose.

-For Braga the train fare from Porto is abou €3.
+From Porto to Braga the train fare is about €3.

 Don't forget to ask for student/youth discount when buying the tickets so you can have a 25% reduction on the prices above.